 Saint Archer Gold

 Like Southern Tier, Saint Archer is hinting at its skinny beer with a skinny can.
 Saint Archer — owned by MillerCoors — is bringing it with Saint Archer Gold.
-The 95-calorie beer is going after high-end active demographic.
+The 95-calorie beer is going after a high-end active demographic.

 Ballast Point Lager